sndean/safewise-data/README.md

 ## Notes

-- The violent crime and population crime data (both per 1000 residents) are means from 2018-2020.
+- The violent crime (`VC`) and population crime (`PC`) data (both per 1000 residents) are means from 2018-2020.
+[Methods are described here](https://www.safewise.com/blog/the-safewise-safest-cities-our-methodology/).
+Cities had to meet a certain population minimum to be counted.
 - The number of cities included in the top portion with more imformation seems to be somewhat random.
 - Some states don't have city-level data, data is only for the whole state.
 These include: North Carolina and Iowa.
 - Some states aren't included at all: Hawaii.